 T.W.
 Samuels – This is the bourbon that dates back to 1844 when T.W.
 Samuels opened his distillery in Deatsville, KY.
 Known for it’s unique stair step designed rack houses, giving a greater chimney effect forcing more heat to the top floors.
 T.W.
 Samuels Grandson went on to start a little bourbon called Maker’s Mark.
 But this is a rye bourbon from way back in the day.

 Henry McKenna – Henry McKenna was born in the county Derry in 1819, and came to Kentucky in Nelson County in 1838.
-Several years later he opens a flour mill and in 1855 used the excess grains to make wheat whiskey with his friend and master distiller also from Country Derry, Patrick Sweeny, and a few years after they make corn whiskey (bourbon).
+McKenna was a hard working and simple man.
+He cut turnpikes in Kentucky and also had a farm, and it made sense to open a distillery on that farm in Fairfield, and he opened a flour mill and in 1855.
+Here they could use the excess grains of his neighbors (instead of $, farmers would let McKenna take a percentage of their milled grains as payment) to make wheat whiskey and corn whiskey.
+He wrote his friend and master distiller also from Country Derry, Patrick Sweeny, to come to Kentucky and run the distillery.
 In 1880 McKenna opens an office in Louisville Kentucky, and in 1883 builds a new distillery with a 3 barrel per day capacity!
+Henry never built a large home on his farm, so when he went on an extended visit back to Ireland, his sons built him a wonderful home on his farm.
+When he returned, he refused to live in it, until a year or more later!
 Henry passed away in 1893 and the business is taken over by his sons, Daniel, James, and Stafford.

 George T. Stagg – was born December 19, 1835, in Garrard County, Kentucky.
 While little is known of his early years, the impact his adult life had on the bourbon industry was quite impressive.
 Working as a whiskey salesman in St. Louis, he had the good fortune of teaming up with bourbon icon E.H.
 Taylor, Jr. Together they built the most dominant American distillery of the 19th century.
 A leading industry expert at the time declared the Distillery “one plus ultra of its class,” the best of the best.